pichim/PES_Board/docs/markdown/ws2.md

 The objective of the second workshop is to get familiar with the PES boards hardware and functionality by incorporating additional sensors and actuators, specifically an ultrasonic distance sensor and a servo motor.

-Furthermore, participants will be introduced to new tools/programming concepts, including a state machine, which is advantageous for developing reliable and maintainable firmware for the robot.
+Furthermore, participants will be introduced to new tools/programming concepts, including a state machine, which is advantageous for developing reliable and maintainable firmware for a robot.

 ## Hardware